The Penn State Health Children’s Hospital Approach to Developmental Pediatric Care

-If your child is experiencing delays or behavior problems, the experts at Penn State Children’s Hospital can help your child progress and overcome issues.
+If your child is experiencing delays or behavior problems, the experts at Penn State Health Children’s Hospital can help your child progress and overcome issues.

 Every child has different needs when they are experiencing developmental delays, autism, sleep disturbance, attention deficit disorder or selected behavior issues.
-At Penn State Children’s Hospital, we understand it takes a team trained in diagnosing and caring for your child.
+At Penn State Health Children’s Hospital, we understand it takes a team trained in diagnosing and caring for your child.
 Your child benefits from the combined experience of our multidisciplinary team of doctors, nurse practitioner, nurse care manager, education specialists, speech therapist, testing psychologists and support staff.

 Our dedicated team of pediatric behavior and development experts will listen to your goals for your child and create a treatment plan designed to meet your child’s specific needs.
 We understand that no two children are alike, and believe each therapy plan should be personalized to help your child reach their potential.